-As cats age they become increasingly territorial.
+Cats are very territorial creatures.
 The most common medical problem we see in cats is cat bite wounds.
 Cats carry a lot of bacteria in their mouth, so when they fight the germs are transferred to the wound and more often than not an abscess form.
 Cat bites can be mistaken for broken legs, as the area swells up, and the cat will be extremely sore and lame.
 Anesthesia is usually required to lance the abscess, and antibiotics are required.